 Ease of Use

 What we found about this bag was that it was very easy to fit a lot of stuff into it, but then it was difficult to get everything back out.
 Its height and lack of width work against it in this scenario, as heavy pump parts need to be kept at the bottom to avoid crushing the rest of the contents.
 This resulted in a complicated game of Tetris every time the bag was packed and unpacked, wasting valuable time.
-This is why we awarded it only 3 of 10 points in this category.
+For these reasons, we gave it only 3 of 10 points in this metric.

 We liked that this bag was made of nice cotton materials.
 We liked the feel of the silky exterior and interior fabrics used, and appreciated the fairly thick padding between them.
 Unfortunately, the pleather portions did not wear well, especially on the key ring clips and base.
 In fact, we noticed it tearing shortly into our testing period.
 Like the Nurse Purse, the OiOi also has plastic zippers, but we did find them to be more sturdy and they rarely got stuck.
-We awarded the OiOi a score of 5 of 10 in this category.
+The OiOi earned an average score of 5 of 10 in for quality.

 At 2 lbs.
 3.5 oz. this bag fell in the middle of the pack in terms of weight.
 While testing, it was often remarked how light the bag felt, despite its large size and materials.
 We awarded it a 6 of 10 for weight/bulk because it was not too heavy, but it certainly was not the lightest of the bags we tested.